 When your application is approved, we will reach out to you to set up a time for you to visit with our animals.
 All appointments at this time are limited to approved applicants only so the first step toward adoption through Lighthouse is to submit an application.

-The application is the first step toward us getting to know your family and your schedule.
+The application is the first step toward us getting to know your family.
 We want everyone involved in the adoption to be happy.
 If you have any questions or concerns while integrating your new pet into your family, please reach out to us and let us know.

 SENIOR DOGS: $250